eigerco/zair/README.md

 ### mnemonic-to-fvks

 - **Description**: A utility to convert a Zcash mnemonic to Full Viewing Keys.
-Supports Orchard and Sapling pools.
+Outputs the Unified Full Viewing Key in human-readable Bech32 format (e.g., `uview1...`), as well as the individual Orchard and Sapling keys in hex format.
 Run with `--help` to check the usage.

 ### light-wallet-api